dennis-tra/nebula/README.md

 ## Project Status

 The crawler is in a working state as it's successfully visiting and following all nodes in the network.
-However, the project is very young and thus has its sharp edges here and there in the codebase and documentation.
+However, the project is very young and thus has its sharp edges here and there; in the codebase and documentation.
 Most importantly, the gathered numbers are in line with existing data like the [`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler).
-This crawler also powers a Grafana dashboard which can be found [here](https://trudi.weizenbaum-institut.de/ipfs_analysis.html).
+Their crawler also powers a dashboard which can be found [here](https://trudi.weizenbaum-institut.de/ipfs_analysis.html).

 ## Usage